Left: Deborah circa, 1974

 Details of Disappearance

-Authorities initially treated Deborahs case as that of a runaway teenager but after much time had passed, they believed she was the victim of an involuntary disappearance.
-They believe she was abducted while she walked to the movies.
+Authorities initially treated Deborahs case as that of a runaway but after much time had passed, they believed she was the victim of an involuntary disappearance.
+They believe she was abducted by a non family member as she walked to the movies that day.

 Deborah was the third female to disappear in Rawlins during a 7 week period.
 On July 4th 1974, two 19 year females, Carlene Brown and Christy Gross, attended the Carbon County rodeo and disappeared afterwards.
 Accounts differ as to where there car was found when they were reported missing.